Neuromuscular Dentistry in Fort Worth, TX

 How will Dr. Conditt know if I have TMD, and what is the recommended TMJ treatment?

-With a focus on neuromuscular principals, Forth Worth dentist Dr. Mitch Conditt uses advanced technology to diagnose and treat TMD.
+With a focus on neuromuscular principles, Forth Worth dentist Dr. Mitch Conditt uses advanced technology to diagnose and treat TMD.
 He’ll physically assess your mouth, teeth, and jaws, then discuss your symptoms.
 If he believes you may have TMD, he’ll proceed with TMJ treatment, if he believes that it is absolutely imperative, and you're not afraid to go the extra mile for your TMJ therapy.
 A TENS unit (transcutaneous electrical stimulation) emits gentle electronic pulse to relax facial muscles around the TMJ.
 The jaws are able to naturally find their proper, optimal position.

 Then, the K7 records the precise position of the TMJs.
 The data is used to fabricate a custom oral appliance that you will wear as part of your TMJ treatment.
 When worn as directed, the oral appliance holds the jaw in proper position.
 In many cases, muscles reprogram to the correct position over time.
 Some patients wear the oral appliance indefinitely.
 This non-invasive TMJ treatment has relieved symptoms, including bruxism (teeth grinding), for many patients, eliminating the need for surgery.